 Flint Cooper Cohn Thompson & Miracle Welcomes Veteran Asbestos Litigator Courtney Gregory As Partner

-EDWARDSVILLE, IL, Sept.
-23, 2025 (GLOBE NEWSWIRE) -- Flint Cooper Cohn Thompson & Miracle is proud to announce that Courtney Gregory has joined the firm as a partner specializing in asbestos litigation.
+EDWARDSVILLE, IL (September 23, 2025) - Flint Cooper Cohn Thompson & Miracle is proud to announce that Courtney Gregory has joined the firm as a partner specializing in asbestos litigation.
 Courtney brings nearly two decades of focused experience representing victims of mesothelioma and asbestos-related lung cancer, significantly strengthening the firm's asbestos litigation practice.

 Flint Cooper Cohn Thompson & Miracle is pleased to announce that Courtney Gregory has joined the firm's asbestos litigation practice.